 From my experience, women’s circles have not been a place for “bashing” men.
 Women are multi-faceted and diverse.
 Typical experiences and issues that come up in circle for self-reflection and discovery are often outside of relationships with men and instead include existential questions, work-life balance, parenting (relationship with children, infertility, pregnancy, miscarriage, abortion), relationship with family (including ancestors and ancestral wounding), life change (moving, jobs), etc. Bashing men, or any group for that matter, is a form of violence, and while anger is a welcome expression at circle individually, it will not be fostered as a group.
 Part of this extinguishing of the flame occurs from expressing the issue verbally in group (council) but the council being asked to not respond or offer advice (see above on what to expect in circle).
 Offering up and hearing your own words and story is healing in itself and diminishes some of the intensity of emotion.
 (Story as a tool for healing deserves a blog of its own; I also offer a podcast series called Voices from around the Circle for this reason.
 Other projects that recognize the healing component of story include StoryCorps https://storycorps.org/ and Tenx9 http://www.tenx9.com/)

-**Our circles are open and welcoming to women AND non-binary folks**
+**Our circles are open and welcoming to persons with marginalized identities including women and nonbinary folks**

 Why is the WILD woman circle held during the new moon?